Psychoanalysis: Research results

-A meta-analysis of Long Term Psychodynamic Psychotherapy in 2012 found an overall effect size of 0.33, which is modest.
+A meta-analysis of Long Term Psychodynamic Psychotherapy (LTPP) in 2012 found an overall effect size of 0.33, which is modest.
 This study concluded the recovery rate following LTPP was equal to control treatments, including treatment as usual, and found the evidence for the effectiveness of LTPP to be limited and at best conflicting.
 Others have found effect sizes of 0.44–0.68.

 According to a 2004 French review conducted by INSERM, psychoanalysis was presumed or proven effective at treating panic disorder, post-traumatic stress, and personality disorders, but did not find evidence of its effectiveness in treating schizophrenia, obsessive compulsive disorder, specific phobia, bulimia and anorexia.

 A 2001 systematic review of the medical literature by the Cochrane Collaboration concluded that no data exist demonstrating that psychodynamic psychotherapy is effective in treating schizophrenia and severe mental illness, and cautioned that medication should always be used alongside any type of talk therapy in schizophrenia cases.
 A French review from 2004 found the same.
 The Schizophrenia Patient Outcomes Research Team advises against the use of psychodynamic therapy in cases of schizophrenia, arguing that more trials are necessary to verify its effectiveness.

 Criticism

 Both Freud and psychoanalysis have been criticized in extreme terms.
 Exchanges between critics and defenders of psychoanalysis have often been so heated that they have come to be characterized as the Freud Wars.
 Linguist Noam Chomsky has criticized psychoanalysis for lacking a scientific basis.
 Evolutionary biologist Stephen Jay Gould considered psychoanalysis influenced by pseudoscientific theories such as recapitulation theory.
-Psychologists Hans Eysenck, John F. Kihlstrom and others have also criticized the field as pseudoscience.
+Psychologists Hans Eysenck, John F. Kihlstrom, and others have also criticized the field as pseudoscience.Kihlstrom, John F. 2012 [2000].
+"Is Freud Still Alive?
+No, Not Really" (updated ed.).
+John F. Kihlstrom.
+Berkley: University of California, Berkeley.
+Archived from the original 10 May 2013.

+— 2000/2003/2009.
+"Is Freud Still Alive?
+No, Not Really."
+Hilgard's Introduction to Psychology (13/14/15th ed.), edited by R. Atkinson, R. C. Atkinson, E. E. Smith, D. J. Bem, and S. Nolen-Hoeksema.
+New York: Harcourt Brace Jovanovich.

+Psychoanalysis has also been described as being "not even wrong".

 Debate over status as scientific

-The theoretical foundations of psychoanalysis lie in the same philosophical currents that lead to interpretive phenomenology rather than in those that lead to scientific positivism, making the theory largely incompatible with positivist approaches to the study of the mind.
+The theoretical foundations of psychoanalysis lie in the same philosophical currents that lead to interpretive phenomenology rather than in those that lead to scientific positivism, making the theory largely incompatible with positivist approaches to the study of the mind.Popper, Karl R. 1990.
+"Science: Conjectures and Refutations."
+Pp. 104–10 in Philosophy of Science and the Occult, edited by P. Grim.
+Albany, p.
+109, Preview Google Books See also Conjectures and Refutations.

-Early critics of psychoanalysis believed that its theories were based too little on quantitative and experimental research, and too much on the clinical case study method.
+Early critics of psychoanalysis believed that its theories were based too little on quantitative and experimental research and too much on the clinical case study method.
 Philosopher Frank Cioffi cites false claims of a sound scientific verification of the theory and its elements as the strongest basis for classifying the work of Freud and his school as pseudoscience.